-- Model EX-00.
+- Model EX-00 filled out.

 *Bear in mind that all the documents must be properly legalized and translated into Spanish.

-As you may know, there is the possibility to bring your family so they can accompany you during your student stay in Spain.
-Who exactly can you bring?
+Yes, there is the possibility to bring your family so they can accompany you during your student stay in Spain.

 Your spouse or registered civil partner and children who are below 18 years old.

 The validity of their residence authorization will be linked to the one from the student, and they will be allowed to reside in the Spanish territory for the same time period as her.

 If you would like to know how to get a work permit in Spain as a student, you can find a complete guide here.

 As a foreigner student in the Spanish territory, you have 3 main options in order to work in the country:

 But if you just spend 5 hours per week in class you can’t work the remaining 35.
 Internship hours can reach a maximum of 20 per week.

 In that sense, there are two types of internships.

-On the one hand, you find the curricular internship, the one related to your studies and many times compulsory.
+- On the one hand, you find the curricular internship, the one related to your studies and many times compulsory.
 In that case, you will need a signed agreement between the academic institution in which you are studying and the company you will be working for.
 You cannot use the income you obtain here as a way to demonstrate the possession of sufficient economic funds to sustain your life in the country.